fakeid30/BlackpearlFAQ/FAQ.md

 `[DOWNCLOUD]GDRIVE/MEGA LINK[/DOWNCLOUD]`
 What it does is shows it in a better way.

-If you wish to share a link inside the Blackpearl GSuite organization, then you MUST mention about it in the post.
+If you wish to share a link inside the Blackpearl GSuite organization, then you MUST mention it in the post.
 Otherwise, you'll be warned.
 Posting Gdrive links under any other organization (i.e. edu) is not allowed.

 In case you want extra protection, you can use the [Blackpearl's Link Protector](https://links.blackpearl.biz/)